If you are a Housing Executive tenant and wish to apply for a major adaptation you will need to follow the process detailed below.

 The area welfare officer and other management staff will carry out an appraisal of all of the options open to you including housing transfer and will discuss these with you.

-A contractor will be appointed and contact will be made with you to discuss the nature of the work, a start date and how long the work will take to complete.
+A contractor will be appointed and should visit or contact you to discuss the nature of the work, a start date and how long the work will take to complete.
 The work may involve various people and the area welfare officer can explain the roles of these people.

-The contractor will carry out the building work for your adaptation that is project managed by our in house Design Team.
+The contractor will carry out the building work for your adaptation.

 An occupational therapist may need to visit your home to ensure that the adaptation is appropriate and to provide any necessary equipment and training on its use.
 If you are unsure about how to use your new facilities or equipment, please contact your local occupational therapy service.